directus-labs/guest-authoring/Build a URL Shortener with React, TypeScript, and Directus/index.md.md

 ## Conclusion

 You’ve just learned how to set up the data collection process and implement dynamic routing using React and Directus.
-The broad process was:

-- Set up Directus data model
-- Customize user roles and permissions
-- API endpoint to query data from Directus
-- Dynamic Route to navigate to slug URL
+The broad process involved setting up a Directus data model, customizing user roles and permissions, creating an API endpoint to query data from Directus, and configuring a dynamic route to navigate to slug URLs.

-I hope you find this tutorial useful - if you have any questions or hurdles feel free to join the Directus [official Discord server](https://discord.com/invite/directus).
+I hope you find this tutorial useful - if you have any questions or hurdles feel free to join the Directus [official Discord server](https://directus.chat).